keras-team/keras/docs/sources/index.md

 ## Overview

-Keras is a minimalist, highly modular neural network library in the spirit of Torch, written in Python, that uses [Theano](http://deeplearning.net/software/theano/) under the hood for fast tensor manipulation on GPU and CPU.
+Keras is a minimalist, highly modular neural network library in the spirit of Torch, written in Python, that uses [Theano](http://deeplearning.net/software/theano/) under the hood for optimized tensor manipulation on GPU and CPU.
 It was developed with a focus on enabling fast experimentation.

 Use Keras if you need a deep learning library that: